 Dagvadorj received his doctorate at Aichi Medical University, Japan, where he studied the regulatory role of IL-10 on Toll-like receptor (TLR) signaling pathways.
 He joined Arditi Laboratory and is currently studying bacterial agent-induced activation of the innate immune system and TLR signaling.
 He has generated the MyD88-Tie2 cre-floxed mice and is investigating the role of vascular EC MYD88 in LPS-induced acute lung injury in the Arditi lab.

 Tumurkhuu received her doctorate in Immunology in 2008 from Aichi Medical University, Japan.
 Her research was focused on the function, signal transduction pathways and regulation of Toll-like Receptors (TLR), especially LPS-mediated activation of innate immunity and septic shock.
 Her current studies involve the molecular pathogenesis of infection and immunity in atherosclerotic development.

 Daiko Wakita, PhD

-Dr. Wakita received his PhD from Hokkaido University investigating the regulatory mechanisms of tumor-inhibiting and tumor-promoting immune responses during cancer development.
+Wakita received his PhD from Hokkaido University investigating the regulatory mechanisms of tumor-inhibiting and tumor-promoting immune responses during cancer development.
 He is an accomplished tumor immunologist.
-Since joining Dr. Arditi’s lab, he is investigating the molecular mechanisms involved in the development of vasculitis in the Kawasaki disease mouse model.
+Since joining Arditi Laboratory, he is investigating the molecular mechanisms involved in the development of vasculitis in the Kawasaki disease mouse model.
 He is also investigating the innate immune mechanism and vascular signaling during lung cancer metastasis.